A HIDDEN HISTORY:

 African Women and the

 Dr Remi Odejiinmi

-Dr Remi Odejiinmi was born in the United Kingdom during the time her parents had moved from Nigeria to study, once qualified returning home to work.
-She returned to the UK as a qualified doctor and spent her time in a variety of jobs whilst she was processed by the Professional Linguistics Association Board (PLAB) before being able to practice in hospitals.
-In her interview, Remi discusses the trials and tribulations of a career in health, racism, and activism.
+Dr Remi Odejiinmi was born in the UK whilst her parents had moved from Nigeria to study.
+Once qualified, the family returning home to work in Nigeria.
+In 1990, she returned to the UK as a qualified doctor.
+In her interview, Remi discusses her career highlights, research, and activism.

-So for the first year it was okay worked in a very good hospital got very good training.
-It was a new area of medicine, which I hadn't originally thought I would do, but because my husband had opted to go in and do his, his first choice, which was obstetrics and gynaecology, I then decided not to do that and do something else so that we wouldn't have conflict, in terms of the impact that will have on our work life balance and we also had a young child to look after.
-So my first year was okay I didn't really have many expectations.
-I had my own home by now and, you know, I had a son, a husband and I was young and flexible.
-So, I was getting the training I wanted, it was okay.
-I worked in Kent and there were lots of, there was a lot of diversity put it that way.
-I was probably the only black girl or black person in the department, but there were, I think French, Italians and so it was quite a diverse group of junior doctors.
+[During] the first year, it was okay.
+I worked in a very good hospital, got very good training.
+It was a new area of medicine, which I hadn't originally thought I would do.
+But because my husband had opted to do obstetrics and gynaecology, I decided not to do that so that we wouldn't have conflict, in terms of the impact that will have on our work life balance.
+We also had a young child to look after.
+So my first year was okay.
+I didn't really have many expectations.
+I had my own home by now, a son, a husband and I was young and flexible.
+I worked in Kent and there was a lot of diversity.
+I was probably the only Black girl or Black person in the department, but there were, I think French, Italians, and so it was quite a diverse group of junior doctors."

 "There wasn’t a sense of community, the hospital was extremely busy and so we worked extremely long hours, and your rest periods was your rest period.
 You went home and carried on doing what you had to do at home, and then you went back to work.
 So I wouldn't say there was a community, but we were all in it together working extremely long hours and trying to just, live.
 That was what it was, you just go on.
 It's very different now *laughs*.